Frequently Asked Questions

 UPPAA began in 1998 when Sue Robishaw, wishing to share her self-publishing experiences and learn from others, had the idea to form the organization.
 With the help of Lynn Emerick and Michael Marsden, the first UPPAA Conference was held in June 1998 at Northern Michigan University with 30 attendees.

-Since its founding, UPPAA has grown to more than seventy members, representing a diverse body of writers in the fields of fiction, nonfiction, history, children’s books, science and many other fields.
+Since its founding, UPPAA has grown to more than 100 members, representing a diverse body of writers in the fields of fiction, nonfiction, history, children’s books, science and many other fields.
 McNaughton-Gunn, one of the leading book printers in the Midwest, has signed on as a corporate sponsor of UPPAA.

 What is UPPAA’s Purpose?